 CQS UK is subject to both the MIFIDPRU Remuneration Code and the AIFM Remuneration Code (together, the "Codes").
 The Codes require regulated firms to establish, implement and maintain remuneration policies, procedures and practices that are consistent with and promote sound and effective risk management.
 Staff remuneration is determined by business performance and profitability, and the individual's performance.
-RemCo oversees the remuneration process for CQS UK and other operating entities within the Group.
+RemCo oversees the remuneration process for CQS UK and other affiliated subsidiary entities of CQS Management Limited.

-The profit from which remuneration is paid out from to staff is generated by the management fees and performance fees earned for managing and advising the Group's investment funds and client mandates.
-The Firm's remuneration framework considers the split between variable and fixed remuneration and seeks to ensure appropriate alignment (and the avoidance or management of any conflicts of interest) between the interests of CQS and its staff with its clients.
-The remuneration framework has been established having regard to the business strategy, objectives, and long term interests of the Group, in particular:
+The profit from which remuneration is paid out to staff is generated by the management fees and performance fees earned for managing and advising the Firm's investment funds and client mandates.
+These investment funds are formed as separate legal entities outside of the Group corporate structure, typically with an independent board of directors (or similar).
+As noted above, the Policy and underlying remuneration framework considers the split between variable and fixed remuneration and seeks to ensure appropriate alignment, and the avoidance or management of any conflicts of interest, between the interests of CQS its staff, and its clients.
+This Policy and the Firm's overarching remuneration framework have been established having regard to the business strategy, objectives, and long-term interests of the Firm, in particular:

-- the Group's risk appetite and strategy, including environmental, social, and governance ("ESG") risk factors; - · the Group's culture and values; and - the long term effects of investment decisions taken and consideration of past returns achieved for clients.
+- the Firm's risk appetite and strategy, including environmental, social, and governance ("ESG") risk factors; - the Firm's culture and values; and - the long term effects of investment decisions taken and consideration of past returns achieved for clients.